GoCarrot/teak-air/docs/index.rst

 .. tip:: You can always ask us for help, don't be shy.

+.. warning:: The minimum version of Adobe AIR supported by Teak is 29.0.

 Here is an overview of what we'll be doing.

-.. important:: The minimum version of Adobe AIR supported by Teak is 29.0.

 Getting Ready
 -------------